 President George H. W. Bush signed the Clean Air Act (CAA) Amendments on November 15, 1990.
 The Process Safety Management (PSM) Standard was issued on February 24, 1992, and is formally entitled ‘Process Safety Management of Highly Hazardous Chemicals, Explosives and Blasting.’
 OSHA provides free access to the complete listing 29 CFR 1910.119 on its website.
 The purposes of each of these documents is to prevent or minimize the consequences of the catastrophic release of hazardous chemicals.
 Now that you know where PSM came from, my next blog will discuss who must abide by the rule and what that entails.

-Jennifer Morningstar, PE has 19 years of industrial experience.
+Jennifer Morningstar, PE has over 20 years of industrial experience.
 Her areas of emphasis include chemical release & exposure, OSHA process safety management, industrial accident investigation, fires & explosions, and scope of damage/cost to repair analyses.
 She spent 16 years working at a polyethylene terephthalate (PET) manufacturer.
 She is an OSHA-trained Process Hazard Analysis study leader and completed Root Cause Failure Analysis training to become an Incident Investigator.
 Jennifer authored procedures for lockout/tagout and confined space entry.
 She has experience as an energy management consultant in a variety of industries including mineral extraction, pulp & paper, animal harvesting & packaging (including rendering) and grain milling.
 Jennifer holds a Bachelor of Science Degree in Chemical Engineering from Virginia Polytechnic Institute and State University as well as a Masters of Business Administration from the University of South Carolina.